 by Eliezer Segal

-‘From the Sources’ by Eliezer Segal is sponsored by the Zeisler Families of Edmonton, Calgary and New York City.
+Eliezer Segal is a freelance columnist based in Calgary Alberta.
+His column is titled “From the Sources.”
+The monthly column in Alberta Jewish News is sponsored by the Zeisler Families of Edmonton, Calgary and New York City.